 Everything You Need to Get Cycling

 There are a number of ways to experience the Cycle the City route before you even get on your bike.
-For all the history buffs out there the ‘Full Guide’ has exciting details of the sights and histories of the various parts of the ride, for the tech savvy there is a simplified ‘Mobile Friendly Guide’ that you can have for easy reference on your smartphone while riding the route, there is a ‘One Page Map’ that you can print and put in your back pocket and finally there is a ‘Bonus Tracks Map and Guide’ for those who want to do a few extra miles and see more of the southern portion of the city.
+For all the history buffs, the ‘Full Guide’ has exciting details of the sights and histories of the various parts of the ride.
+For the tech-savvy, there is a simplified ‘Mobile Friendly Guide’ that you can have for easy reference on your smartphone while riding the route.
+There is a ‘One Page Map’ that you can print and put in your back pocket, and there is a ‘Bonus Tracks Map and Guide’ for those who want to do a few extra miles and see more of the southern portion of the city.